RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Peter_Pomerantsev_Reddit_202507A.md

 4. Cambridge Analytica - [military psycological doctorates, organized manipulation firm](https://www.theguardian.com/technology/2017/may/07/the-great-british-brexit-robbery-hijacked-democracy) - and that there could possibly be permananent aftermath and side-effects in the general population.
 Further, [that Russia worked with Cambridge Analytica since November 2012](https://washingtonmonthly.com/2017/11/24/a-trumprussia-confession-in-plain-sight/).
 5. Pizzagate, QAnon topics - without reference to ["War Against Reality" information warfare topics from **year 2014** Peter Pomerantsev](https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/). - Also avoiding any of the public notices of **factual evidence* that [QAnon was promoted by Russia since year 2017](https://www.independent.co.uk/news/world/americas/us-election-2020/qanon-russia-conspiracy-theory-trump-2020-election-b1536946.html) - and that [QAnon symbols were promenent at January 6, 2021 insurection](https://time.com/5928627/symbols-capitol/).
 6. Thinking it is only *paid advertisement with money to follow* when the Internet Research Agency clearly is described as using [*free* upvoting / likes / comments back since year 2014](https://www.theatlantic.com/international/archive/2014/08/the-kremlins-troll-army/375932/).... which is *validated* by discovery of free commenting messages (not paid advertisement) by [scrunity from George Washington Uniersity and Johns Hopkins University going back to year 2014](https://www.theguardian.com/society/2018/aug/23/russian-trolls-spread-vaccine-misinformation-on-twitter).
+7. Constant *distraction theory*, *shiny object* theory - without being able to cite Neil Postman / Andrew Postman, Peter P that this is entertainment.
+This isn't distraction, this is engagement, Donald Trump is a social media / mainstream media content creator of fiction to wreck reality.
+This is the War Against Reality center stange, the "distraction" is authentic science reality, nonfiction.
+Just like Mecca and Quran, it is a religion, people aren't *distracted* by the religion, it is their choice of fiction (religion) over reality.
+This is a much deeper and more complex problem of humanity going back thousands of years.
+This is the "old world order" of mythology, not the science perspective of 1776 Great Seal of the United States of American symbolism "new world order".

 &nbsp;